-If you are shortlisted you will be required to present your proposal to the board by video link.
+If you are shortlisted, you may be required to present your proposal to the Board by video link.
 If you reach this stage, we will contact you to make arrangements.

-The Department of Foreign Affairs and Trade will not provide application forms or accept applications for this grant opportunity by fax or mail or email.
+The Department of Foreign Affairs and Trade will not provide application forms nor accept applications for this grant opportunity by fax, mail or email.